austenmyers/homebrew-srchre/README.md

 # homebrew-shell

-A CLI tool to search specific credible sites and QA sites for the purpose of a one query research tool for google search results.
+A CLI tool to search specific (more) trustworthy sites (on average) and QA sites for the purpose of a one query research tool for google search results.

 Domains searched with one query:
 - Wikipedia